dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 * some set of side by side highlights<br>
   ![](img/responsive-nav.gif){: .tiny}

+**You can and should alter the text and images** as you please — make it be a landing page for your imagination!
+What you are doing is basing the structure and styling of your landing page on that of one of these others.
+However, make the content your own – that is the whole point of the exercise.
+The screenshots below are from one attempt at this and are examples only.

+**No functionality needs to implemented.** No JS, or any external libraries or CSS frameworks are allowed for this assignment.
+You can do all of it was just the HTML/CSS from scratch.
+Don't worry it'll be fun!

 Using your fresh HTML and CSS skills you will make an **HTML and CSS only** version of this landing page (no JS allowed).  ❗None of the links or functionality needs to be there, it just needs to look good and be laid out properly.

 All anchor tags should look like this